 Throughout the centuries, the Cherry Blossom Season Japan played an important role in this cultural bond with nature.
+Japan’s ancient waka poetry first mentions the Cherry Blossom, but also early Japanese music does so, while the bloom’s colours and patterns have influenced handicrafts and pottery for generations.
 In Japanese, the cherry trees and their blossoms are called sakura, while hanami means flower viewing which usually refers to the sakura or cherry trees, but also to the ume or plum trees.
+More than 600 varieties of sakura exist in Japan.
 It’s as if after a long and cold winter, earth has compressed all of its energy inside the Cherry Blossom Season’s spectacular explosion of colour and splendour.
 But no matter how intense and glorious the blossom, it is, like life itself, of short duration.
 The eventual scattering of the flower petals signifies the end of life.

 For an entirely different festival in Japan, have a look at the Japan Penis Festival or Kanamara Matsuri.